2009 Grand Prix motorcycle racing season: Cost-cutting measures

-As announced during 2008, MotoGP class switched to a single-tyre manufacturer.
+As announced during 2008, MotoGP class switched to a single-tyre manufacturer ending a previous Tyre war between Dunlop, Bridgestone, and Michelin that started in the 2002 season (though Dunlop left as a tyre manufacturer in 2007).
 The move was made to try to improve safety by reducing cornering speeds, and in a marginal way for cost reasons; the winner was decided by bid.
 Michelin, one of the two tyre suppliers in 2008, decided not to bid for the supply, effectively declaring Bridgestone the winner, which was confirmed on 18 October 2008.
 Bridgestone will be the sole tyre supplier from 2009 to 2011.
 Only race spec tyres will be provided to the teams, eliminating qualifying tyres, in use until 2008.

-Other cost-cutting manoeuvers were made during the winter prior to the season, to try to contain the rising costs of the sport, especially during a period of economic downturn.
+Other cost-cutting manoeuvers were made during the winter prior to the season, to try to contain the rising costs of the sport, especially during the 2008 financial crisis.
 FIM was especially concerned, fearing that defections among private and factory teams could leave the grid with 14 bikes only.

 After negotiations between FIM, Dorna and MSMA (the manufacturers' association), new measures were adopted.
 The Friday morning free practice session was eliminated, limiting the Friday practice time to a single 45-minute session (later brought to a 1-hour session from the French GP onwards); a limit of 5 engines was imposed for the last 7 races, with a 10-point penalty for each additional engine used; ceramic composite materials for brakes were banned; electronic assistance was reduced with the ban of electronic controlled suspensions and launch control systems; Monday tests will be cancelled except for Catalunya and Brno, where only test riders will be allowed to take part.